LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

    :alt: FFT analysis of the flattened frame

    -- FFT QA plot.
-The top panel shows the flattened image array, while the ramaining rows show the real (amplitude as a function of frequency), imaginary (phase as a function of frequency), and absolute square (power spectrum) components of the FFT.
+The top panel shows the flattened image array, while the remaining rows show the real (amplitude as a function of frequency), imaginary (phase as a function of frequency), and absolute square (power spectrum) components of the FFT.
 The power spectrum is further smoothed with a gaussian kernel to help isolate desired signal (with variable